vandre-sales/meliva-ds/docs/docs/components/progress-bar.md

 ### Labels

 Use the `label` attribute to label the progress bar and tell assistive devices how to announce it.
+This will not be visible to sighted users.

 ```html {.example}
 <wa-progress-bar value="50" label="Upload progress"></wa-progress-bar>